Bare Dark Sky Observatory

 Join us for an evening of stargazing as you've never seen before!
 You will have the opportunity to view the moon, planets and stars through our 34" diameter Sam Scope, as well as our smaller planetary telescope.
 With the assistance of our Observatory Manager, up to 25 people will spend 2 hours viewing and learning about the dark skies.

 Shuttles to and from the parking lot will be provided.
 Please arrive promptly at your designated time to the parking lot located at the Earth to Sky Park.
 Dress comfortably for nighttime weather, as it is sometimes cool in the mountain air.
 Closed-toed shoes and a flashlight are highly recommended.

 Terms and Conditions:

 In order to look through the Sam Scope you will need to be able to climb three to four steps of a rolling safety ladder.
 Be prepared to walk approximately 50 feet up an inclined mulch path to reach the Observatory.
 You will be outside the entire viewing time.
 The Observatory will not be open during inclement weather (rain, snow, clouds, etc.) We will always try to offer a rain date within the next two nights of the originally scheduled viewing night.
 You will be notified via email of any inclement weather, rain dates, or cancelations 36 hours in advance.
-In the event of a cancelation, you will receive a full refund or reschedule your viewing time.
+In the event of a cancelation, you will receive a full refund.
 Please note that you will be at the Observatory and Earth to Sky Park at your own risk and will hold Mayland Community College, and the Mayland Community College Foundation harmless in the event of an incident.
 Mayland Community College is not responsible for lost, stolen or damaged articles.
 Please use caution as the terrain is uneven.

 Bare Dark Sky Observatory Hours and Fees: